 The first thing that hits you once you enter the Römermuseum is a giant map that shows the extent of the Roman presence compared to today’s Vienna.

-Vindobona (the Roman name for Vienna) lay on the northern border of the empire and formed one of the Danube Limes frontier defences now on UNESCO’s World Heritage List.
+The size of this Vindobona (the Roman name for Vienna) reflected the strategic importanc eof the location.
+The complex lay on the northern border of the empire and formed one of the Danube Limes frontier defences now on UNESCO’s World Heritage List.

-Inevitably, most of Vindobona has long disappeared under successive layers of urban development.
-Scholars and archaeologists must spend their lives perpetually frustrated at the treasures that lie so close below us but out of reach.
+Most of Vindobona has long since disappeared under successive layers of urban development.
+Scholars and archaeologists must spend their lives perpetually frustrated at the treasures that lie just below us but out of reach.

-As if to illustrate the point, the basement floor of the Roman Museum actually consists of parts of two original building complexes that would have formed the residences of senior officers (tribunes).
+The Roman Museum brings that history back into the light.
+Literally.
+The basement floor actually consists of parts of two original building complexes that would have formed the residences of senior officers (tribunes).

-The ground floor then examines the legionary fortress, while the top floor covers the military and civil towns and surrounding area.
+The museum’s ground floor examines the legionary fortress, while the top floor covers the military and civil towns and surrounding area.